Publish Your Pod Image to Jina Hub¶

 jinaai/hub.executors.indexers.awesomeness:0.0.0 assuming your version number is defined as

-You can use the image as the ways we described here.
+You can use the image with the ways described here.

 [ ] Required file